syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/pdf-export/export-multiple-grids.md

 # Export Multiple Grids

-PDF export provides an option for exporting multiple grids to same file.
-Multiple grids can be exported by providing their `IDs` in the `exportGrids` property of grid.
+PDF export provides an option for exporting multiple grids to the same file.
+Multiple grids can be exported by providing their `IDs` in the `exportGrids` property of the grid.

 ## Same page

+PDF exporting provides support to export multiple grids on the same page.
-To export the grids in same page, define `multipleExport.type` as `AppendToPage` in `exportProperties`.
-It also have an option to provide blank space between the grids.
-These blank space can be defined by using  `multipleExport.blankSpace`.
+To export the grids on the same page, define `multipleExport.type` as AppendToPage in `exportProperties`.
+It also has an option to provide blank space between the grids.
+This blank space can be defined by using `multipleExport.blankSpace`.

 {% if page.publishingplatform == "aspnet-core" %}